- About Us

 On the Friday evening before the meeting the DPSS lecturer traditionally meets with the psychiary residents to discuss a case presented by one of them.
 Discussions are typically informal and informative.
 The next day at 10:30 AM following a 15 minute break after the business meeting, the speaker is introduced by Chairperson Allen Pack, M.D.
-The ensuing two-hour lecture is followed by Q &A and then a private lunch for the speaker with members of the PCFA Board of Directors.
+After speaking, the lecturer receives the DPSS plaque.

 The first Distinguished Psychiatrist lecturer was James Masterson, M.D.
-The sixteen others who have received this honor are Drs.
-Glen Gabbard, Ethel Person, Robert Michels, Otto Kernberg, Robert Naborski, Mardi Horowitz, Lenore Terr, Vamik Volkan, Roy Menninger, Russell Meares, John Gunderson, Anthony Bateman, Marcia Kraft Goin, Richard Green, Peter Kramer and Allen Frances.
+The seventeen others who have received this honor are Drs.
+Glen Gabbard, Ethel Person, Robert Michels, Otto Kernberg, Robert Naborski, Mardi Horowitz, Lenore Terr, Vamik Volkan, Roy Menninger, Russell Meares, John Gunderson, Anthony Bateman, Marcia Kraft Goin, Richard Green, Peter Kramer, Allen Frances and Salman Akhtar.

 Allen Pack, M.D. presents the DPSS award to 2012 recipient Peter Kramer, M.D.

 2001 DPSS honoree Otto Kernberg, M.D. with PCFA president Richard J. Metzner, M.D.